neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 ### Functions

 - Ask students whether they have an idea what a function is
-- Explain functions: They contain a set of statements - in other words: They contain Javascript code to be executed when the function is called.
+- Explain functions: They contain a set of statements - in other words: They contain JavaScript code to be executed when the function is called.
 - Functions have to be defined and called.
 - Explain functions as **reusable code packages**.
 Possible analogy: A function is like a recipe.